Navid200/xDrip/README.md

+---
+title: xDrip
+description: "Official xDrip documentation and guides for installation, configuration, troubleshooting, and advanced features."
+---

 # xDrip

 xDrip is an open-source Android (7-16) app, [developed, maintained and supported](https://github.com/NightscoutFoundation/xDrip) by volunteers, that you can use as a continuous glucose monitor (CGM).